Coming up next, our final news roundup and information overload hour.

 Day 213.

-Americans abandoned our Afghan allies abandoned, even some military family members abandoned, and green card holders abandoned.
+Americans abandoned, our Afghan allies abandoned, even some military family members abandoned, and green card holders abandoned.

-Yeah, that was abandoned there too.
+Yeah, that was a banana there too.

 And then the mantra for the longest time.